safkom/TrackerParse/README.md

 - See detailed parsing logs
 - Understand how the parser classifies each row (era vs track)
 - Examine column mapping and data processing

-## Caching

-The application uses a JSON-based caching system that:
-- Stores parsed spreadsheet data locally
-- Reduces API calls to Google Docs
-- Provides fallback data when parsing fails
-- Can be bypassed with the "Force refresh" option

-Cache files are stored in the `cache/` directory.

 ## Contributing